-In 2012, the World Bank began a process to update and consolidate the Bank’s policy framework for environmental and social safeguards, in an effort to better address new development demands and challenges.
-Following a series of pre-dialogues with Indigenous Peoples, the World Bank organized a Global Dialogue and Engagement process with Indigenous Peoples that had four objectives:
+In 2012, the World Bank began a process to update and consolidate the Bank’s environmental and social safeguard policies, in an effort to better address new development demands and challenges.
+Part of the ongoing review is a Global Dialogue and Engagement process with Indigenous Peoples that aims to include Indigenous Peoples in the ongoing World Bank Environmental and Social Safeguards Review and Update process and to strengthen World Bank support to and engagement with Indigenous Peoples worldwide.

-This formal dialogue with Indigenous Peoples was conducted from October 2013 to March 2014.
-The Global Dialogue has yielded excellent results in terms of participation, information gathered and the beginning of a renewed and stronger relationship with Indigenous Peoples.
+Both consultation phases of the safeguards review included a number of dedicated Indigenous Peoples Dialogue sessions that have yielded excellent results in terms of participation, information gathered and the beginning of a renewed and stronger relationship with Indigenous Peoples.
+The Dialogue is ongoing.